You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 If you are covered by a U.S. state privacy law that gives rights to know, access, delete, correct, opt out, limit certain uses of sensitive personal information, or opt out of certain targeted advertising, sale, sharing or profiling practices, you may submit requests using the methods described in Section 24.

 We do not sell personal information in the ordinary data-broker sense.
 However, some U.S. privacy laws define “sale,” “sharing,” “targeted advertising,” or “cross-context behavioural advertising” broadly enough to include certain advertising, analytics, attribution, cookie-based audience, or tracking activities.
-Where required, we will provide applicable opt-out rights.
+Where required, we will provide applicable opt-out rights, and we honour recognised opt-out preference signals such as Global Privacy Control (GPC) for the relevant browser or device where applicable law requires it.
+We do not knowingly sell or share the personal information of consumers under 16 years of age.

-We will not unlawfully discriminate against you for exercising applicable privacy rights.
+We will not unlawfully discriminate against you for exercising applicable privacy rights, and you may use an authorised agent to submit a request where the law allows.

 19.5 Other regions